Using EPS identifiers to look-up prescriptions

-Electronic Prescription Service (EPS) messages move between prescribing and pharmacy systems through the NHS Spine.
-Each prescription is linked to the patient’s NHS number and medicines, and a set of unique identifiers helps connect prescribing, dispensing and claiming activity.
-These identifiers also ensure that the NHS Business Services Authority (NHSBSA) can process payments correctly.
+Electronic Prescription Service (EPS) messages move securely between prescribing and pharmacy IT systems through the NHS Spine.
+Each prescription is linked to a patient’s NHS number and prescribed medicines.
+A series of unique identifiers helps connect prescribing, dispensing and claiming activity, and supports NHS Business Services Authority (NHSBSA) payment processing.

 Identifier category Identifier Information